Skill Demand Index

 Jobs Analyzed

-Most employers want Presentation Skills at hands-on daily use, not textbook knowledge.
+Most employers want Presentation Skills at architect level, not just familiarity.

 Overview